 Manage your prompts

 We’ve made it easy for you to manage prompts with batch actions.
-Different ways you can select multiple prompts:- Click checkboxes next to individual prompts.
+Different ways you can select multiple prompts:- Click the checkboxes next to individual prompts.

 - Tick the checkbox in the top row to select all prompts on the page.